 It’s also everywhere on some of the most influential business, fashion, lifestyle, and wellness media outlets — and, of course, on Instagram.
 The New Yorker, Inc. Magazine, Refinery 29, and Elle Magazine have all gone deep into cannabis content and are reaping the benefits in terms of views, clicks, and engagement.

-There’s a whiff of those early days of the World Wide Web, when there were business opportunities always just about to happen.
-But what can companies do to develop and promote B2B content that drives leads?
+There’s also a major whiff of the early days of the World Wide Web, when there were business opportunities always just about to happen.
+But what can companies do to develop and promote B2B or B2C content that drives leads?

 “With cannabis businesses, you are really in the compliance business.”